bbauska/UC-Davis-JS-Basics/readme.md

   alt="Example, Previous Photo." />
 </p>

-Let's do that first.
+Let&apos;s do that first.
 Up here and you can even copy and paste this if you wanted to.
-Sometimes, it's best to do that just to avoid making mistakes, but you have to be sure to change everything you need to change.
+Sometimes, it&apos;s best to do that just to avoid making mistakes, but you have to be sure to change everything you need to change.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~ 528. define and test previous and nextphoto (290) ~~~~~~~~~~~~~~~~~~~~~~-->